 Schedule a doctor's visit

-A hemorrhoid that develops quickly or is particularly painful may have formed a blood clot inside (thrombosed).
-Removing the clot within the first 48 hours often gives the most relief, so request a timely appointment with your doctor.
-The blood clot of a thrombosed hemorrhoid, although painful, can't break loose and travel, so it won't cause any of the complications — such as stroke — associated with blood clots that form in other parts of the body.
+A hemorrhoid that develops quickly or is especially painful may have formed a blood clot inside, called a thrombosed hemorrhoid.
+Removing the clot within the first 48 hours often gives the most relief, so request a timely appointment with your health care team.
+The blood clot of a thrombosed hemorrhoid, although painful, can't break loose and travel.
+It won't cause any of the complications associated with blood clots that form in other parts of the body, such as stroke.

 Depending on the cause of your anal pain, there are some measures you can try at home to get relief.
 They include: